joaocarvalhoopen/How_to_learn_modern_Linux/README.md

   by John Bambenek, Agnieszka Klus

-## 4. Learn how to navigate with the most common editor vi and Emacs, learn what they represent in context, and learn other editors
+## 4. Learn how to navigate with the most common editors, vi and Emacs, learn what they represent in context, and learn other editors

 * nano - How to Use Nano, the Linux Command Line Text Editor <br>
   [https://linuxize.com/post/how-to-use-nano-text-editor/](https://linuxize.com/post/how-to-use-nano-text-editor/)